 In the article “How is the DLAB Test Organized” we discussed the basic layouts and what to expect on the Listening portion of the DLAB Test.
-While this portion may be harder to some then others, there are tips and recommendations that can really help you as you dawn the headphones and hit the play button.
+While this portion may be harder to some than others, there are tips and recommendations that can really help you as you dawn the headphones and hit the play button.

-When choosing a desk to take you test (that’s assuming you have a choice), choose one that is away from a window or away from the fan/air conditioner/heating unit etc. Basically choose the quietest seat in the room.
+When choosing a desk to take you test (that’s assuming you have a choice), choose one that is away from a window or away from the fan/air conditioner/heating unit etc. Basically, choose the quietest seat in the room.
 You may not think this is important but sudden noises, regardless of the decibel, can cause you to lose focus and perhaps miss a choice in the multiple choice questions.

 THE LISTENING PORTION ONLY PLAYS ONCE!!!
-Do not forget this because if could cost you the very first question asked.
+Do not forget this because it could cost you the very first question asked.
 So when you hear a word make a quick assessment or else otherwise you will miss the next word.

 As the speaker says the four options, it is best to tap out the syllables on the desk or your leg so as to keep count.
-This will help you incase one word has more syllables or it will help to define certain stress sounds.
+This will help you in case one word has more syllables or it will help to define certain stress sounds.